Please join our newsletter

 Most’ keepers merely bounce the ball on the ground without having to pass or get rid of it.

-In case a keeper does hold the ball for a long time (whether bouncing it or not), and the referee notices it; an indirect free kick would be awarded, and the goalkeeper is shown a yellow card.
+In case a keeper does hold the ball for a long time (whether bouncing it or not), and the referee notices it; an indirect free-kick or corner-kick would be awarded, and the goalkeeper is shown a yellow card.

 If a keeper has the ball in his possession and releases it, he cannot pick it up again until another player has touched it.